James-Fleming12/EvidentialHDC/docs/tta_iterations.md

 3. **Margin is the one signal the Robust extractor newly strengthens** (fog 0.494, crosstalk 0.265 vs 0.13-0.17 for the rest of the family), consistent with the SupCon making the class structure more separable.
-4. **The confident-but-wrong points are the least recoverable on fog** (rec_conf_wrong 0.157, lowest of the family) — the fog recoverability deficit shows up directly in the gate structure.
+ 4. **The confident-but-wrong points are the least recoverable on fog** (rec_conf_wrong 0.157, lowest of the family); the fog recoverability deficit shows up directly in the gate structure.

 **9.2 Gated prototype update** (`ttagate_diag`, `norm_gate` as the update weight, vs the family references):